-14 HR 1544/AP 1042 BE IT FURTHER RESOLVED AND ENACTED that the bridge over Patsiliga Creek on 1043 State Route 137 near Fickling Mill Dam in Taylor County is dedicated as the Olief 1044 Wainwright Memorial Bridge.
+14 HR 1544/SCSFA/2 BE IT FURTHER RESOLVED AND ENACTED that the bridge over Patsiliga Creek on 1042 State Route 137 near Fickling Mill Dam in Taylor County is dedicated as the Olief 1043 1044 Wainwright Memorial Bridge.
 1045 BE IT FURTHER RESOLVED AND ENACTED that the bridge on State Route 85 Alternate 1046 over the railroad tracks in the City of Warm Springs in Meriwether County is dedicated as 1047 the Eleanor D. Roosevelt Memorial Bridge.
-1048 BE IT FURTHER RESOLVED AND ENACTED that the portion of Interstate 75 where it 1049 merges with Interstate 85 at Exit 242 and the portion of Interstate 75 from Exit 250 north to 1050 Exit 251 north in Fulton County is dedicated as the Honorable Rodney Mims Cook Memorial 1051 Highway.
-1052 DE IT ELIDTHED DESOLVED AND ENACTED that the portion of State Doute 76 in Cook BE IT FURTHER RESOLVED AND ENACTED that the portion of State Route 76 in Cook 1053 1054 County from 4th Street in Adel to the Brooks County line is dedicated as the United States 1034 Army Staff Sergeant Briand T. Williams Memorial Highway.
-1055 BE IT FURTHER RESOLVED AND ENACTED that the portion of Georgia Highway 135 1056 in Berrien County from its intersection with Georgia Highway 76 to Georgia Highway 168 1057 is dedicated as the Lieutenant Colonel Charles W. Rowan Memorial Highway.
-1058 BE IT FURTHER RESOLVED AND ENACTED that the portion of U.S. Route 341 from 1059 its intersection with Ga.
+1048 BE IT FURTHER RESOLVED AND ENACTED that the portion of Interstate 75 where it merges with Interstate 85 at Exit 242 and the portion of Interstate 75 from Exit 250 north to 1049 Exit 251 north in Fulton County is dedicated as the Honorable Rodney Mims Cook Memorial 1050 1051 Highway.
+BE IT FURTHER RESOLVED AND ENACTED that the portion of State Route 76 in Cook 1052 1053 County from 4th Street in Adel to the Brooks County line is dedicated as the United States Army Staff Sergeant Briand T. Williams Memorial Highway.
+1054 1055 BE IT FURTHER RESOLVED AND ENACTED that the portion of Georgia Highway 135 1056 in Berrien County from its intersection with Georgia Highway 76 to Georgia Highway 168 is dedicated as the Lieutenant Colonel Charles W. Rowan Memorial Highway.
+1057 1058 BE IT FURTHER RESOLVED AND ENACTED that the portion of U.S. Route 341 from 1059 its intersection with Ga.
 74 in Monroe County through Crawford and Peach Counties until 1060 it connects with U.S. Route 41 and the portion of U.S. Route 41 from the northernmost point 1061 of Houston County to the Florida state line is dedicated as the Georgia Grown Trail: 341/41.
 1062 BE IT FURTHER RESOLVED AND ENACTED that the portion of State Route 88 in the 1063 city limits of Keysville in Burke County is dedicated as the Mayor Emma Gresham Highway.

-BE IT FURTHER RESOLVED AND ENACTED that the interchange of Interstate 475 at shall include "Home of the 148th BSB, Deployed to Iraq in 2005 and 2006."
+- 1064 BE IT FURTHER RESOLVED AND ENACTED that the interchange of Interstate 475 at - Bolingbroke in Monroe County is dedicated as the Veterans Memorial Interchange.
+1065 - 1066 BE IT FURTHER RESOLVED that the signs dedicating the Veterans Memorial Interchange - shall include "Home of the 148th BSB, Deployed to Iraq in 2005 and 2006."
+1067